Brandon-Wass/Tk_Clockipy/README.md

   v-1.20: Round clock with GPIO Buzzer alarm.
 Customized for Raspberry Pi with 640x480 resolution.

-  v-1.30: Round clock with audio file.
+  v-1.30: Round clock with audio file alarm.
 Customized for 800x480 resolution.

 - **Fullscreen Clock**: Display time in a frameless window mode.